 Execution: Verification simulation, formal analysis, analog mixed-signal, acceleration, and emulation execution engines are dispatched, and the Cadence vManager environment manages the convergence of results from multiple verification engines.
 The environment:

 - Develops changes to the testbench to reach closure

 Measurement/Analysis: MDV is used to measure real-time progress with on-demand information, as well as to determine when high-quality verification closure is achieved.
 Tests, coverage, checks, assertions, and user-defined attributes are the generic metric types used from IP to SoC, and provide the verification-specific metrics used to determine closure.
-Verification job failures, bugs, and design revisions all provide insight into the actual status of a project. the Incisive vManager solution is open to enterprise integration with a powerful API to connect tools, people, and processes typical in most verification environments.
+Verification job failures, bugs, and design revisions all provide insight into the actual status of a project.
+The Cadence vManager Metric-Driven Signoff Platform is open to enterprise integration with a powerful API to connect tools, people, and processes typical in most verification environments.
 Progress tracking, vPlan results, web-based dashboards, and HTML reports help the verification team and managers make adjustments to their resource allocation (people and tools) to reach signoff more efficiently and measure closure more accurately.

 MDV allows you to capture all of the key metrics in the verification process, from the coverage notions described previously for the device under test (DUT metrics), to the project metrics necessary to be visible and managed (Figure 2).
 The list of metrics available is endless, yet the MDV flow provides an executable verification plan to organize, manage, and view this overwhelming amount of metrics in a form that you can read and easily understand.